JanMarvin/readspss/README.md

 * reading of sav-files
 * reading of zsav-files
-* reading of encrypted files
+* reading of encrypted sav files
 * reading of por-files

 Because of the R code wrapped Rcpp function the package is pretty fast.
 The